farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 When you `Command`, you compel swift obedience with skills and respect.

 > You might intimidate or threaten to get what you want.
 You might ask a small militia to get their things together.
 You might order your undead minions to sacrifice themselves for you.
-You could also ask your familiar to look for something in a room (but `Bonding` might be better).
+You could also ask your familiar to look for something in a room (but `Bond` might be better).

 When you `Focus`, you concentrate to accomplish a task that requires great strength of mind.

 > You might meditate to enter the spirit world.
 You might concentrate to win a game of chess.
 You might enter a trance to finish up an important ritual.
-You could try to pay closer attention to your surroundings beyond what is visible (but `Noticing` might be better).
+You could try to pay closer attention to your surroundings beyond what is visible (but `Notice` might be better).

 When you `Sway`, you influence with guile, charm, or argument.

 > You might lie convincingly.
 You might persuade someone to do what you want.
 You might argue a compelling case that leaves no clear rebuttal.
-You could try to trick people into affection or obedience (but `Bonding` or `Commanding` might be better).
+You could try to trick people into affection or obedience (but `Bond` or `Command` might be better).

 ### **Which Action to Pick for a Roll**